 The university provides and accommodates many programs for children and youth as part of and related to its academic programs and is dedicated to providing a safe environment for all participants.
 Faculty, staff, students, student employees, graduate teaching fellows, and volunteers are expected to hold themselves to the highest standards of conduct when interacting with minors.
 The university recognizes both its institutional and legal obligations to ensure the safety and wellbeing of minor children that are on campus, in university facilities, participating in university-sponsored events, or involved with university affiliated individuals.

-The university’s Protection of Minors Policy establishes clear guidelines and standards for UO youth programs.
-Required actions, tools and resources for achieving compliance are provided below.
+The university’s Protection of Minors and Reporting of Child Abuse Policy establishes clear guidelines and standards for UO youth programs.
+The Protection of Minors and Reporting of Child Abuse procedures should be reviewed by all Youth Program Administrators.
+Required actions, tools and resources for achieving policy compliance are provided in the procedures document and summarized below.

 Additionally, Safety and Risk Services hosts an annual Risk Summit Conference and presents the Minors on Campus Policy: Steps to Compliance session for department youth administrators.